jdlflr/sense_aware_query_expansion/README.md

 # About SAQE (Sense-Aware Query Expansion)
-An out-of-the-box, corpus-agnostic query expansion tool for lexical retrieval systems.
+`saqe` is an out-of-the-box, corpus-agnostic query expansion tool for lexical retrieval systems.

 This tool uses `WordNet` as its knowledge base.
 For word-sense disambiguation, it leverages `SimCSE` to encode query text and sense-specific WordNet textual content into embeddings, and compute semantic similarity between them.